-The Plan covers certain fertility services including ovulation induction, intrauterine insemination (IUI), and in-vitro fertilization (IVF) with one year of embryo storage when services are performed by an in-network provider.
+For health plan enrollees, the Plan covers certain fertility services including ovulation induction, intrauterine insemination (IUI), and in-vitro fertilization (IVF) with one year of embryo storage when services are performed by an in-network provider.
 Coverage also includes medically necessary fertility preservation of eggs and sperm with one year of storage.
 These services must be pre-certified and are subject to a \$30,000 combined lifetime maximum benefit for fertility medical services, treatments, and prescriptions.
 The fertility benefit is available to all eligible members with or without a diagnosis of infertility.
+Fertility and pregnancy benefits are not covered under the Assurant health plan for employees, spouses or domestic partners acting as a surrogate.